Villiger at St Josephs University

 1. I prefer affs that defend a topical plan.
 If they do not, I find framework arguments about fairness and limits very compelling.
 If you choose to not defend a plan, you have to play at least some defense on fairness/limits to make any education arguments compelling.

-3. Please assemble a document of every card extended in the final rebuttal and send it to me as soon as possible when the debate is done.
-How I evaluate your explanation is shaped by how much quality evidence you have.
+3. How I evaluate your explanation is shaped by how much quality evidence you have.
 I think I care about evidence quantity much more than most judges.
-Reading 5 cards on something in the 1AR is much more likely to get you back into the debate than explaining why you think its wrong.
+It's just how my brain works.
+The more cards you read on something the truer it feels.

 Policy Debate